Gothic (video game): Reception

-According to GameStar, Gothic failed to make an "international breakthrough" into sales markets beyond Germany, a characteristic it shared with Anno 1602.

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 IGN concluded that "Gothic is a solid role-playing experience" and Eurogamer said that it is a game that "developers should look to as an example of how a role-playing adventure should be done".
-GameSpot gave the game a slightly less positive review saying that despite Gothics achievements in terms of story and dialog, players might still be disappointed by its shallow character development and poor combat mechanics.
+GameSpot gave the game a slightly less positive review saying that despite Gothics achievements in terms of story and dialogue, players might still be disappointed by its shallow character development and poor combat mechanics.

 GameLive PC named Gothic the third-best role-playing game of 2001–2002 behind Dungeon Siege and The Elder Scrolls III: Morrowind.
 The editors of Computer Games Magazine nominated Gothic as the best role-playing game of 2001, but ultimately gave the award to Arcanum: Of Steamworks and Magick Obscura and Wizardry 8 (tie).
 It was also a runner-up for RPG Vault's 2001 "RPG of the Year" prize, which it lost again to Arcanum.
 However, it won in the publication's "Surprise of the Year" category; the editors called it "a very solid, enjoyable debut effort".

 In 2022, it has been described as "probably the most known Eurojank title".

-The English version was described to be not as well written as the German/Polish/Russian version.
+The English version was described as not as well written as the German, Polish and Russian versions.